 Most acne and pimples tend to show up when the pores of your skin get clogged.
-The sebaceous glands (microscopic glands in our skin that produce oil and sebum) in the skin around our lips are sometimes triggered to produce excess oil.
-This oil along with dirt and dead skin buildup can block the pores, resulting in lip acne or pimples (2).
+The sebaceous glandsi XMicroscopic glands of hair follicles that secrete sebum, which acts as a skin lubricant and protects the skin from the environment. (microscopic glands in our skin that produce oil and sebum) in the skin around our lips are sometimes triggered to produce excess oil.
+This oil, along with dirt and dead skin buildup, can block the pores, resulting in lip acne or pimples (2).

 - Hormonal Changes

-What shows on our skin is most often than not, a mirror of what goes on inside our body.
+More often than not, what shows on our skin is a mirror of what goes on inside our body.
 When it comes to acne or pimples, it has been often found to be related to certain hormonal imbalances in our body, during the menstrual cycle, pregnancy, menopause, and around the time of puberty (3,4).
 Other than these, a hormonal imbalance at any other stage of life for any individual might also result in an acne/pimple episode.
 If it lasts more than a few weeks, one should consult a dermatologist and get basic blood work done to keep the hormones in the right balance.

-All the skincare products have some or other effect on our skin’s natural moisture, oil, and pH balance (5,6) Sometimes a few of its ingredients might react adversely resulting in pimples and acne.
-It is hence always advisable to use non-comedogenic skincare and makeup.
+All the skin care products have the potential to affect the skin’s natural moisture, oil, and pH balance (5,6).
+Occasionally, some of the ingredients might react adversely resulting in pimples and acne.
+Therefore, it is advisable to use non-comedogenici XA property or a product that keeps one’s skin supple and prevents acne without clogging the skin pores. skincare and makeup.

-Most lip products are formulated with oils and emollients that may clog the pores along the lip line leading to lip acne.
+Most lip products are formulated with oils and emollientsi XProperties or products that help soothe and hydrate the skin by drawing moisture to the outer skin layer. that may clog the pores along the lip line leading to lip acne.
 Using any lip makeup product beyond its expiry date also can have adverse reactions causing pimples on the lip.
 Excessive use of lip balms and petroleum jelly might also lead to pimples in and around the lip area.

 What we eat plays a vital role in our overall health.
 You might find your skin breaking out into pimples and acne soon after you eat something greasy or oily.
 It shows up on our face as excess oil secretion leading to a flare-up of acne.
 Milk and dairy products have also been found to have a direct relation with pimples (7).
 While some studies have shown that intake of cow’s milk can lead to acne, yogurt and cheese have not been found to aggravate the same (8).